spiraldoll/noh/documentation/basics.md

 Noh has several data types:

 * `None`: The lack of a value.
+The only valid value is `null`.
-  * For example, `THIS.name = None` causes the Noh interpreter to forget its name and believe that it had no name to begin with.
+  * For example, `THIS.name = null` causes the Noh interpreter to forget its name and believe that it had no name to begin with.
 * `bool`: A boolean only has two values: `True` or `False`.
 This can also be thought of as "yes or no", "on or off", and "activated or deactivated".
 * `int`: A whole number.
 Unless otherwise stated, an `int` variable will be on a scale of 0 to 100.
 * `float`: A number that may have a fractional part.